vikas-bhapri/user-service/readme.md

 This service provides endpoints for user registration and authentication using Python FastAPI.
 It allows users to register with a username and password and authenticate themselves to access protected resources.
 The service ensures secure handling of user credentials and supports JWT-based authentication.

+Test the APIs for the user service on [User service](https://vikasbhapri.azurewebsites.net/redoc)

 ## Installation

 ### Prerequisites